 Short Term Activity ACDPs

 (1) Application requirements.
-Any person requesting a Short Term Activity ACDP must apply in writing, fully describing the emergency and the proposed activities, operations, and emissions.
-The application must include the fees specified in section (2) of this rule.
+Any person requesting a Short Term Activity ACDP must apply in writing, fully describing the unexpected or emergency activity requiring an ACDP and the proposed activities, operations, and emissions.
+The application must include the fees specified in section (2).

 (2) Fees.
-Applicants for a Short Term Activity ACDP must pay the fees in Table 2 of OAR 340-216-8020.
+Applicants for a Short Term Activity ACDP must pay the fees in OAR 340-216-8020.

-(3) Permit content.
+(3) Permit content:

-(a) This permit includes conditions that ensure adequate protection of property and preservation of public health, welfare, and resources.
+(a) A Short Term Activity ACDP must include conditions that ensure adequate protection of property and preservation of public health, welfare, and resources.

-(b) A Short Term Activity ACDP does not include a PSEL for any air contaminants discharged as a result of the permitted activity.
+(b) A Short Term Activity ACDP may not include a PSEL for any air contaminants discharged as a result of the permitted activity.

-(c) A Short Term Activity ACDP automatically terminates 60 days from the date of issuance and may not be renewed.
+(c) A Short Term Activity ACDP will automatically terminate 60 days from the date of issuance and may not be renewed.

-(d) A Short Term Activity ACDPs will be properly conditioned to ensure adequate protection of property and preservation of public health, welfare and resources.
+(4) Permit issuance public notice procedures.
+A Short Term Activity ACDP requires public notice as a Category I permit action under OAR 340 division 209.

-(4) Permit issuance procedures.
-A Short Term Activity ACDP requires public notice according to OAR 340 division 209 for Category I permit actions.
+NOTE: This rule is included in the State of Oregon Clean Air Act Implementation Plan that EQC adopted under OAR 340-200-0040.

 340-216-0056